TypeScript Style Guide

 For external API services e.g. REST, GraphQL etc. it's crucial to generate types from their contracts, whether it's Swagger, schemas, or other sources (e.g. openapi-ts, graphql-config...).
 Avoid manually declaring and maintaining them, as it's easy to get them out of sync.

-As exception manually declare types only when their is truly no documentation provided by external service.
+As an exception manually declare types only when there is truly no documentation provided by external service.

 Functions

-Function conventions should be followed as much as possible (some of the conventions derives from functional programming basic concepts):
+Function conventions should be followed as much as possible (some of the conventions derive from functional programming basic concepts):

 General